2019 Baywide champs: Te Puna has many reasons to celebrate after Baywide finals

 At the end of the match, the excitement was clear.
 Te Puna fans ran on to the field at the end of the 82 minutes and 28 seconds of the game to celebrate with their team.

-After three years as head coach, Aidan was ecstatic with the win, shedding tears of joy.
+After three years as head coach, Aidan Kuka was ecstatic with the win, shedding tears of joy.

 "It's awesome, it'll be a huge moment for us as a club, we've always dreamed of this," Kuka told NZME straight after the game.